asterisk/documentation/docs/Development/Debugging/Memory-Leak-Debugging.md

 If Asterisk developers suspect that you have a memory leak then you will be asked to follow the instructions below.

-!!! tip
+/// tip
 Follow the instructions here and all linked instructions closely to speed up the debugging process.

-[//]: # (end-tip)
+///

 1. Verify the Description field of your issue report contains details about the environment in which the issue occurs.
 	1. Basic information - Linux environment, Asterisk version, modifications in use, third-party modules, etc.